justynroberts/aiops-starterkit/README.md

 The application is designed to run either:

 -   Standalone
--   As a Docker image
+-   As a Docker image via docker-compose or directly from the container repository

 It could be easily deployed on a website (or Github repo).